kubernetes-sigs/gateway-api/geps/gep-5250/index.md

 ### Stages reference routes; routes do not attach to stages

-A stage names the route that fulfills it.
+A stage references the route that fulfills it.
 The referenced route is unmodified and unaware that it takes part in a composition.
 Three reasons:

 **It avoids duplicating the route schema.** If a stage declared its own backend, matching, filters and networking configuration inline, `MultiStageRoute` would have to restate most of a route, and restate it again for every protocol it wanted to support.
 Referencing gives each stage exactly the schema of the route